 6: Move related ideas closer together (so they appear further down the page) or place them on separate pages where appropriate (so they appear on separate pages).

-7. Once you’ve got 20-30 ideas written down (don’t worry about spelling or grammar at this point), go back through them and see if there are any gaps in your outline that need filling in before moving on to the next step.
+7. Once you’ve got 20-30 ideas written down (don’t worry about spelling or grammar at this point), go back through them and see if any gaps in your outline need filling in before moving on to the next step.

 8. Pick one topic from each category and write down three points.